Periodically forced pinned anharmonic atom chains: Numerical Results

 \subsection{Numerical setup}

-Unless otherwise specified, all our simulations\footnote{The code for these simulations is available at \url{https://github.com/shiva-darshan/beta-fput-under-periodic-forcing}} are performed with a chain of length \(n + 1 = 2000\) and a thermostat with friction parameter \(\gamma = 1\).
+Unless otherwise specified, all of our simulations\footnote{The code for these simulations is available at \url{github.com/shiva-darshan/beta-fput-under-periodic-forcing}} are performed with a thermostat with friction parameter \(\gamma = 1\) and a chain of length \(n + 1 = 2000\).
+Preliminary simulations indicate that, in the presence of momentum-flip noise, a length of \(n+1 = 2000\) is sufficient to observe the chain’s asymptotic behavior.
 We use a cosine driving

+where \(f_0\) is the forcing intensity and \(\theta\) the forcing period.
+We report our simulation results as a function of the forcing intensity and frequency

-\paragraph{Integration of dynamics.} In all cases, the dynamics is integrated with a BAOAB scheme \cite{BDM} with a time step of \(\Delta t = 0.005\) and momentum flips during the O-step.
+In each of the following subsections, we first specify the forcing parameters (intensity and frequency) used in the simulations, and then present the corresponding results. \paragraph{Integration of dynamics.} In all cases, the dynamics is integrated with a BAOAB scheme \cite{BDM} with a time step of \(\Delta t = 0.005\) and momentum flips during the O-step.
 The numerical scheme is the following:

-where \(\left\{G^k\right\}_{k \in\mathbb{N}}\) are independent and identically distributed (i.i.d.) real-valued standard Gaussian random variables and \(\left\{\mathcal{B}_x^k\right\}_{k \in \mathbb{N}, \, x \in \left\{1, \dots, n\right\}}\) are i.i.d Bernoulli random variables with \(\mathbb{P}\left(\mathcal{B}_x^k = 1\right) = \frac{1}{2}\left(1 - \mathrm{e}^{-2\widetilde{\gamma}\Delta t}\right)\).
+where \(\left\{G^k\right\}_{k \in\mathbb{N}}\) are independent and identically distributed (i.i.d.) real-valued standard Gaussian random variables and \(\left\{\mathdutchcal{B}_x^k\right\}_{k \in \mathbb{N}, \, x \in \left\{1, \dots, n\right\}}\) are i.i.d Bernoulli random variables with \(\mathbb{P}\left(\mathdutchcal{B}_x^k = 1\right) = \frac{1}{2}\left(1 - \mathrm{e}^{-2\widetilde{\gamma}\Delta t}\right)\).
 This probability is the probability of the Poisson process \(N_x\left(\widetilde{\gamma}t\right)\) making an odd number of jumps in a time interval of length \(\Delta t\), i.e. the sign of the momentum of the \(x\)-th particle changing over a time interval of length \(\Delta t\).
 Observe that in the middle step the momentum flip and the Ornstein--Uhlenbeck update at site $x=0$ commute, as they act on different particles.
 This scheme is equivalent to a palindromic scheme and thus should be of weak order two in the absence of forcing \cite{LMS, BDM}.
 We fix the temperature of the thermostat on the left to \(T_\ell = 0.1\) for all the simulations.